Does Dry Soup Mix Go Bad? Shelf Life, Storage, and How to Use Them

 Tortilla Soup

-• add black-eyed peas and Mexican-style tomatoes
+• black beans and a can of Mexican-style tomatoes

 • stir in media crema (table cream) and refried beans

-• rice and black beans
+• cooked rice

 • canned chicken